 Fatshark claim that the patch focuses on combat balance, specifically to ensure a close combat focused game.
 As such, Vermintide 2 patch 1.0.5 introduces stagger and cleave balance adjustments, even though the devs say that it will be much more noticeable on Champion and Legend modes.

 All 15 of Warhammer: Vermintide 2's career paths were tweaked, albeit most of the tweaks are limited to the damage output and damage reduction buffs of in-game characters.
-Seeing as how they're too many to count, you can sift through them here if you're up for some number crunching.
+Seeing as how they're too many to count, you can if you're up for some number crunching.

 In order to ensure that Hero Power progression doesn't stop at veteran, Fatshark upped Veteran level Chest rewards to 300 Her Power, as opposed to earlier 200.
 The company claims that the change "makes it less punishing to stay in Veteran to gain Hero Power."